Green's canonical syzygy conjecture for ribbons: Introduction

 \section{Introduction}

+Let $X$ be a projective variety over a field $\k$ and $L$ a very ample line bundle on $X$.
+Consider the embedding $X \subset \P^n$ given by the complete linear system $|L|$.
+Associated to $X \subset \P^n$ is the homogeneous ideal $I \subset S = \k[x_0, \dots, x_n]$.
+The data of $(X, L)$ and the data of $(S, I)$ represent two different points of view of studying the same object---a geometer would rather work with $(X, L)$ whereas an algebraist would rather work with $(S, I)$.
+But since $(X, L)$ and $(S, I)$ contain the same information, there ought to be a connection between the properties of $(X, L)$ that a geometer would study with the properties of $(S, I)$ that an algebraist would.

+The question of finding relationships between the geometric properties of $(X, L)$ and the algebraic properties of $(S, I)$ has led to fascinating theorems and conjectures.
+One of the most deeply studied cases is where $X$ is a smooth curve (but see \cite{gre:84} and \cite{ein.laz:12} for more general results, especially in an asymptotic setting).
+In this case, the work of Green \cite{gre:84} and Green--Lazarsfeld \cite{gre.laz:86} predicts a simple relationship between the Clifford index of $X$ and the shape of the minimal free resolution of $S/I$ as an $S$ module.
+When $L$ is the canonical bundle, this relationship is the content of Green's canonical syzygy conjecture, which we now recall.
+We state it in terms of the Koszul cohomology groups $K_{p,q}$.
+Recall that when $X \subset \P^n$ is projectively normal, $K_{p,q}(X, L)$ is naturally identified with the graded component of degree $(p+q)$ in the $p$th term of the minimal free resolution of $S/I$.

-Let $C$ be a smooth projective curve of genus $g \geq 2$ over a field $\k$ of characteristic zero.
-In 1984, Green made the following conjecture. \begin{conjecture}[Green's conjecture \cite{gre:84}] The Koszul cohomology group $K_{p,2}(C, \omega_C)$ vanishes if and only if $p$ is smaller than the Clifford index of $C$. \end{conjecture} The statement of the conjecture generalizes classical results of Noether and Petri about the degrees of the generators of the canonical ideal of $C$.
-It relates the shape of the minimal free resolution of the canonical ideal of $C$ with the presence of linear series on $C$.
+From here on, let $\k$ be an algebraically closed field of characteristic zero. \begin{conjecture}[Green's canonical syzygy conjecture \cite{gre:84}] Let $C$ be a smooth projective curve of genus $g \geq 2$ over $\k$.
+The Koszul cohomology group $K_{p,2}(C, \omega_C)$ vanishes if and only if $p$ is smaller than the Clifford index of $C$. \end{conjecture} The statement of the conjecture generalizes classical results of Noether and Petri, namely that a canonically embedded curve is projectively normal, and that its homogeneous ideal is generated by quadrics if it does not carry a $g^1_3$ or a $g^2_5$.